Chaim Soutine Most Famous Paintings

 Who is Chaim Soutine?

-Chaïm Soutine was a French painter of the Lithuanian Jewish descent.
+Chaïm Soutine was a French painter of Lithuanian Jewish descent.
 Soutine played a significant role in the expressionist movement while living in Paris.

 He was motivated by great painters like Rembrandt, Chardin, and Courbet.
 Soutine built up an individual style-focused on shape, color, and surface over various portrayals, which helped create Abstract Expressionism.